 Covid information for students

-Every building is open in line with with government guidance.
-There'll be a few restrictions in place, but you'll still be able to take part in life on campus.
-Much of the city – including our beaches, green spaces, public transport, cafes and restaurants – are open up too, with all the appropriate safety measures in place.
+Every building is open in line with government guidance.
+There may still be social distancing in place, but you'll still be able to take part in life on campus.
+Much of the city – including our beaches, green spaces, public transport, cafes and restaurants – are open too.

 - Two Covid-19 testing sites on campus offering free tests for students and staff with symptoms and without symptoms to help track coronavirus cases